-Most people think of braces as being metal tracks with wires held in place by elastic bands.
+Most people think of braces as being metal tracks with wires held in place by elastic bands or the scene of jaws from Moonraker.
 Thankfully, there are more discreet ways to attain a gorgeous smile.
 At Adult Braces London, we are passionate about teeth straightening and our experienced providers provide a wide range of invisible braces depending on your need.
 You can now discover various options and together we will help you to choose the right braces.

 If you have crowded or widely spaced teeth and you are not happy with your bite, we have the expertise and tools to help you achieve a natural smile and confident look.